Puget Sound Salmon Forecasts 2023

 I don’t completely understand the above graphs, but the net conclusion is that we are very likely going to transition to an El Niño situation again, hopefully not an extremely strong pattern though.

-Generally, salmon stock recovery and the forecasts benefit extends beyond the 3-year La Niña event, but a strong El Niño pattern on top of a very warm ocean trend is very troubling for the future of Puget Sound salmon.
-Think a potentially even stronger “warm water blob” event in our future if this pessimistic view of the future plays out.
+Generally, salmon stock recovery and the forecasts benefit extend beyond the 3-year La Niña event, but a strong El Niño pattern on top of a very warm ocean trend is very troubling for the future of Puget Sound salmon.
+Think of a potentially even stronger “warm water blob” event in our future if this pessimistic view of the future plays out.

 Enough of this topic though what lies directly in front of us is far more positive and exciting.